 List of March Madness automatic bids for 2023 NCAA Tournaments

-Here's a list of all automatic bids for 2023 March Madness originally appeared on NBC Sports Chicago
+Here's a list of all automatic bids for 2023 March Madness originally appeared on NBC Sports Philadelphia

 Fairleigh Dickinson and Tennessee Tech punched the first tickets to the 2023 men's and women's NCAA basketball tournaments, respectively.